maxbechtold/approval/README.md

 Dependencies
 ---
-There are currently no dependencies for the project
+There are currently no dependencies for the project.

+Build and Release
+---
+We use TravisCI to build and test *FastApproval*.
+In order to release a new version, `mvn release:prepare release:clean` is enough (no deployment).

 ## LICENSE
 [Apache 2.0 License](https://github.com/maxbechtold/fast-approval/blob/master/LICENSE.txt)